kragen/peg-bootstrap/peg.md

 the first thing `expression` does is try to parse an `expression`, so you get into an infinite loop.
+There are different ways to ameliorate this problem by enhancing the parser generator, but in general, you can always figure out a way to modify the grammar to remove this “left recursion”;
+it just makes it a little more complicated to handle the results of the parser.

-Most practical PEG systems
-let you abbreviate things like
+(As an aside, most practical PEG systems let you abbreviate things like
 `('0' / '1' / '2' / '3' / '4' / '5' / '6' / '7' / '8' / '9')`
 as `[0-9]`,
-but the one in this document doesn’t.
+but the one in this document doesn’t.)

 That covers most of the stuff PEGs can do.
 A few things to notice: